ccaccioppo/configure-ad/README.md

 <img src="https://i.imgur.com/sWL89qz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, we'll join the domain from the Client1 VM.
-RDP into the system, right-click the Windows logo, select System, then click Rename this PC (Advanced).
-Next, click Change, select Domain, and enter the domain name mydomain.com.
-The VM will restart to apply the changes.
+Next, we’ll join the Client1 VM to the domain.
+Start by connecting to the system via Remote Desktop Protocol (RDP).
+Once logged in, right-click the Windows logo and select System.
+From there, click on Rename this PC (Advanced).
+In the next window, select Change, choose the Domain option, and enter the domain name mydomain.com.
+After completing these steps, the VM will restart to apply the changes.
 </p>
 <br />